chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "PROJECT NOTE": "Use the XML test report to see actual vs expected editor text produced by myFixture.checkResult.", "NEW INSTRUCTION": "WHEN intention test fails with FileComparisonFailedError THEN open report and fix intention code" }

+[2025-12-12 14:57] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "add tests, implement fix, run tests, run build", "BOTTLENECK": "No code change or test execution was performed to validate the analysis.", "PROJECT NOTE": "TogglePytestSkipIntention.kt exists and tests have helpers to assert intention availability.", "NEW INSTRUCTION": "WHEN proposing tests in analysis THEN add test files and run the full test suite" }

+[2025-12-12 14:57] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "scan project (repeated), open unrelated tests", "MISSING STEPS": "implement fix, add tests, run tests", "BOTTLENECK": "No code change or test execution to verify the requirement.", "PROJECT NOTE": "Extend CopyStacktraceActionTest.kt using TestBase to cover update visibility.", "NEW INSTRUCTION": "WHEN bug fix requires action visibility change THEN implement update logic and add tests, then run tests"
+}

+[2025-12-12 15:00] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "run focused tests, run full test suite", "BOTTLENECK": "No tests were executed to validate the new guard and tests.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN completion logic or tests are changed THEN run focused PyExpectedTypeCompletionTest and fix failures"
+}

+[2025-12-12 15:05] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "-",
+    "BOTTLENECK": "Ambiguity between dot-only vs any attribute-access suppression scope.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN broader attribute-access suppression is requested THEN implement separately with dedicated tests"
+}